What is Test-Driven Development (TDD)?

 This cycle repeats for every small piece of functionality, building up the codebase incrementally with comprehensive test coverage as a side effect.
 TDD naturally produces well-tested, modular code because each function is designed to be testable from the start.

 TDD is primarily a developer practice, but QA engineers benefit from understanding it.
 Teams that practice TDD tend to have stronger unit test suites, which means QA can focus on higher-level testing (integration, E2E, exploratory) rather than catching basic functional bugs.
-QA engineers who understand TDD can also participate in test design conversations earlier in the development process.
+QA engineers who understand TDD can also participate in test design conversations earlier in the development process and pair with developers on edge cases that unit tests should cover.

 Interviewers ask about TDD to gauge your understanding of software development practices.
 Even if you don't practice TDD yourself, knowing the concept shows you can collaborate effectively with development teams that do.